 Harmony Healthcare International News

-Harmony Healthcare International (HHI) Receives ACHCA Business Partner Award
+Harmony Healthcare International, Inc. (HHI) Receives ACHCA Business Partner Award

 Harmony Healthcare has unfailingly sponsored educational programs and supplied expert professional speakers to educate members on trends, legal issues, reimbursement, and regulatory compliance.
 They support staff involvement in ACHCA activities, participate in vendor exhibitions, sponsor special events, provide articles for chapter newsletters and blogs, and attend national conferences.
 Their partnership and individual consultations have exceeded all expectations, and their ongoing commitment to ACHCA has been invaluable to our members.
 We are fortunate to have their support and honored to present them the esteemed Business Partner Award.

-Harmony Healthcare International, (HHI) Launches Social Media Video for Skilled Nursing Facilities
+Harmony Healthcare International, Inc. (HHI) Launches Social Media Video for Skilled Nursing Facilities

 Harmony Healthcare enlisted four senior citizens and their grandchildren and entered into a delightful exploration of what social media means across generations, the uncertainties around technology use, and the common attitudes, both young and old, about adaptability and use.
 The video also looks at social media and its impact from the caregivers’ perspective and makes an argument for social media as a healthcare tool.